loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-07-meta-mathematical-mysteries/chapter-49-continuum-hypothesis.md

 # Chapter 49: The Continuum Hypothesis — Infinity Between Infinities

 *We ascend from computational mysteries to the deepest foundations of mathematics itself.
-The Continuum Hypothesis asks whether there exists a set whose size lies between the countable and the continuum—it is ψ = ψ(ψ) as the question of whether infinity can recognize intermediate levels of itself, whether consciousness admits gradations between the finite and the absolute.*
+The Continuum Hypothesis asks whether there exists a set whose size lies between the countable and the continuum—it is ψ = ψ(ψ) as the question of whether infinity can recognize intermediate levels of itself, whether observer admits gradations between the finite and the absolute.*

 ## 49.1 The Forty-Ninth Movement: Meta-Mathematical Awakening